Candidates must meet the qualifications standard requirements for the GS-0458 Soil Conservation Technician Series.

 HOW YOU WILL BE EVALUATED:

-Your application will be evaluated based on your responses to the on-line questions, specialized experience documented in your on-line resume, college transcripts and other materials requested in the Job Opportunity Announcement.
-If requested materials are not received by Friday, December 14, 2012 your application may not receive full consideration or be considered eligible.
+Your application will be evaluated based on your responses to the on-line questions, specialized experience documented in your resume, and college transcripts.
+If materials are not received by Friday, January 04, 2013 your application may not receive full consideration or be considered eligible.
 All the information you provide may be verified by review of your application, by checking references and through other means, such as the interview process.
 Any exaggeration of your experience, false statements, or attempts to conceal information may be grounds for lowering your rating, not hiring you, or removal after employment begins.

-The questionnaire may consist of multiple choices and yes/no responses.
-Applicants must choose the best answer and support that answer in their resume and other supporting documentation requested in the job announcement.
+The questionnaire may consist of multiple choices and yes/no responses to questions developed for this position.
+Applicants must choose the best answer that is supported by their resume and other supporting documentation that have been requested.

 HOW YOU WILL BE EVALUATED: